Joint Embedding of Graphs: Joint Embedding

+In general, the objective function may have multiple stationary points due to non-convexity.
+Therefore, the joint embedding algorithm is sensitive to initializations.
+Actually, like many of the problems in tensor factorization, finding the global minimum in joint embedding is NP-Hard \cite{hillar2013most}.
+When time permits, we recommend running the joint embedding several times including many random initializations.
+In Section 5.1, we study the effects of different initialization approaches through a numerical simulation experiment.
+For other simulation and real experiments, we initialize $\hat {h}_{k_0}$ using the top left singular vector of the average residual matrix $\sum \bR_{ik_0}/m$.
+Computing this vector is computationally cheap compared to the computational cost of the joint embedding when the number of graphs $m$ is larger than 1.
+When $m=1$, the SVD initialization and the joint embedding solution coincide, and when $m>1$ the SVD initialization gives a good approximation to the solution if all the graphs are identically distributed.
 The optimization algorithm described above may not be the fastest approach to solving the problem; however, numerical optimization is not the focus of this paper.
 Based on results from numerical applications, our approach works well in estimating parameters and extracting features for subsequent statistical inference.
 Next, we discuss some variations of the joint embedding algorithm.